 Approximately 142 million hectares of land are cultivated in India every year.
-Of this area about 104 million hectares is used in rainfed agriculture.
+Of this area, about 108 million hectares is used in rainfed agriculture.
 Because the possibility of bringing more land into cultivation is small, major attention must be given to increasing the use of existing land.

 Massive development of irrigation will be the main approach.
-The Sixth Plan projects irrigation to increase at an average compound growth rate of 4.7% per year, similar to the projected rates of growth for rice and wheat production.
-By the mid 1990s some 72 million hectares of cultivated land will be irrigated.
-The remaining 70million hectares, or nearly 50% of the cultivated land, will remain in rainfed agriculture.
+The Sixth Plan projects irrigation to increase at an average compound growth rate of 4.7 per cent per year, similar to the projected rates of growth for rice and wheat production.
+By the mid 1990's, some 70 million hectares of cultivated land will be irrigated.
+The remaining 72 million hectares, or nearly 50 per cent of the cultivated land, will remain in rainfed agriculture.

-The rainfed agricultural areas lie mostly in the center and west of the country between latitudes 12 degrees and 28 degrees north bounded longitudinally by a line running Dehra Dun and Hyderabad on the through east. and the national boundaries or the Western Ghats on the west.
-Nearly all the districts in this region have less than 25% irrigated land and most have less than 10%.
+The rainfed agricultural areas lie mostly in the center and west of the country between latitudes 12 degrees and 28 degrees north bounded longitudinally by a line running through Dehra Dun and Hyderabad on the east, and the national boundaries or the Western Ghats on the west.
+Nearly all the districts in this region have less than 25 per cent irrigated land and most have less than 10 per cent.
 Twenty of the 24 stations of the All India Coordinated Research Project on Dryland Farming, lie west of the line between Dehra Dun and Hyderabad.
-The remaining four stations lie in the rainfed rice growing areas of the eastern states.
+The remaining 4 stations lie in the rainfed rice growing areas of the eastern States.

 The mean annual rainfall in the rainfed area varies from about 350 to 1400 mm.
 It is seasonal and received mostly during the southwest monsoon except in the southeast where additional rain is received in the northeast monsoon in the last few months of the year.
 Most of the region is semi-arid, but a substantial area in Rajasthan, Gujarat, and between Sholapur and Ananthapur is arid, with rainfall of 500 mm or less falling in just one or two months.

-The soils are mostly black -- Vertisols and associated shallower soils.
-But many other soils also occur in this vast area.
-Red soils -- Alfisols -- predominate in the southern rainfed regions below Hyderabad, red and yellow soils -- Ultisols -- in eastern India, and alluvial soils in the rainfed agricultural areas of the river basins.
-The technology used in rainfed farming must be tailored to the soils to which it is applied.
+The soils are mostly black-Verti-